threewebcode/W3/blockchain/ethereum/client/teku/README.md

 The common ancestor is found from different sources and peers.
 Virtual machine can be abstracted as register for storage and instruction for computation.
 Polynomial language is a language to describe constrains on vector of field elements.
 The group theory is related to high degree equation.

+The execution payload is gossiped out through peep to peer network.
+The current execution payload is written into payload channel for query.
+The fork name is aliased as string type.
+The type of fork name has the concrete value for each fork.
+The specification object includes fork name and version information.